 Ross Douthat has admirably announced that he will be outlining a set of ambitious policy proposals.
 As I remarked (in full seriousness) on Twitter, I hope Douthat's forthcoming series will include discussions of worker cooperatives (or at least profit sharing) and a full-throated defense of ludditry (burn the machine!)

-Inspired by Douthat's example, I would like to outline a radical idea of my own: The federal government should take control of Facebook, Twitter, and (possibly) Google.
+Inspired by Douthat's example, I would like to outline a radical idea of my own: The federal government should take control of Facebook, Twitter, and (especially) Google.
 I of course do not fully agree with that proposition.
 But it is worth serious consideration.

 Following the Citizens United decision, much of the political Left in this country insisted that democracy as we knew it was dead.
-That hysterical reaction was, it seems to me, entirely overblown.
+That reaction was, it seems to me, entirely overblown.
 But you need not believe that a corporation's ability to purchase a 30 second political commercial on TV constitutes an illicit form of corporate corruption to agree with me that the ability to control who may or may not speak in the nation's de facto public sphere is nothing short of totalitarian plutocracy.

 As I said at the top, I am of course not entirely serious about this proposal.
 I'm not sure if it would be legally possible, and I worry it would be altogether unwise.
 I certainly do not put much faith in the federal government as a guarantor of free speech.
 But I put substantially less faith in the judgment of a cadre of barely post-pubescent, trans-humanist, "militantly open-minded," rootless, innovation-worshiping, technocratic tech junkies in Silicon Valley.
 (Some, I assume, are good people).
 Put another way, the federal government seems far less likely than Mark Zuckerberg to take teacher-of-princes Mark Tushnet's advice to heart.